realcrane/Spatio-temporal-Hierarchical-Dirichlet-Processes/README.md

 7. Disclaimer

 This is the first version of the release and I am fully aware that much more work should be done to make it easier to use and run more efficiently.
-So I cannot guarantee that the code is completely bug-free or it will be under regular maintenance.
+So I cannot guarantee that the code is completely bug-free.